SoftwareDesignLab/SBOM-in-a-Box/doc/README.md

 ## Building the Image
-To manually build the image, execute the following from the root directory of the repository:
+To manually build/rebuild the image, execute the following from the root directory of the repository:

 ```shell
 $ docker compose up osi --build